-Purpose: To maintain a quality work environment for all employees or potential employees of the District Library so that they may work free from intimidation, humiliation, insult, and/or offensive physical or verbal abuse, the Iosco-Arenac District Library Board of Trustees adopts the following order against all forms of sexual, ethnic, racial, religious harassment or otherwise defined unwanted conduct.
+Purpose: To maintain a quality work environment for all employees or potential employees of the District Library so that they may work free from intimidation, humiliation, insult, and/or offensive physical or verbal abuse, the Iosco-Arenac District Library Board of Trustees adopts the following order against all forms of sexual, ethnic, racial, and/or religious harassment.

 Statement/Procedure: Sexual, ethnic, racial and religious harassment is an offense against the District Library and against an employee or group of employees.
 Offenses refer to physical, verbal or implied actions that have the purpose or effect of creating a hostile, offensive or intimidating work environment and/or have an ethnic, racial, religious or sexual basis.
 Examples include but are not limited to: unwanted physical contact of a sexual nature; sexual, racial, religious, or ethnic joke, comment, insult, cartoon or innuendo; and/or other personal conduct or mannerism construed as offensive.